redis/redis-om-node/README.md

 }
 ```

-Or even use more Redis ŌM to find related entities:
+Or even use more Redis OM to find related entities:

 ```javascript
 class Album extends Entity {